AVALON: Another large real-world study comparing ambulatory cardiac monitoring services

 18. Data on file. iRhythm Technologies, 2020.

-20. Deep-learned algorithm is only available in the United States, European Union, Switzerland, and United Kingdom.
+20. Deep learned algorithm is only available in the United States, European Union, Switzerland, United Kingdom, and Japan.